foreverallama/matio/README.md

 - `categorical`
 - Enumeration Instance Arrays

-**Note**: `load_from_mat()` uses a modified fork of `scipy`.
-The fork currently contains a few minor changes to `scipy.io` to return variable names and object metadata for all objects in a MAT-file.
+**Note**: `load_from_mat()` uses a modified version of `scipy`.
+The modifications include a few minor changes to `scipy.io` to process `mxOPAQUE_CLASS` variables.
 You can view the changes under `patches/` and apply it manually.
 Note that you might need to rebuild as parts of the Cython code was modified.
-Follow the instruction on the [official SciPy documentation](https://scipy.github.io/devdocs/building/index.html#building-from-source).
+Follow the instructions on the [official SciPy documentation](https://scipy.github.io/devdocs/building/index.html#building-from-source).

 ## Usage